nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ```

 > **Note**:
-> If a repeating event is marked done, it will automatically be marked undone if the date of the repeatEvent passes today and
+> If a repeating event is marked done, it will automatically be marked undone if the date of the repeating event passes today and
 > is updated to the next one.
 This also applies when you call `repeat` on an event that is marked done.

 ### 3.8.
 Clear Tasks: **`clear`**